Mickey’s Soundsational Parade Disneyland

 Mickey’s Soundsational Parade features many Disney characters as well as other performers.
 Guests are not allowed onto the parade route, but the walk-around characters and especially the drummers and chimney sweeps will interact with guests as the opportunity permits.
 (After all, “good luck will rub off” when shaking hands with a chimney sweep!)

 Mickey’s Soundsational Parade officially debuted on May 27, 2011.
+It went on hiatus in November, 2017, and returned with two new elements on January 25, 2019.

 The parade was designed to look like a child’s pop-up book and paper artists Kevin Kidney and Jody Dailey did the original designs.

-There are nine different parade elements.
+There are 11 different floats.

 The musical score was composed and arranged by Mark Hammond, who also wrote the score for World of Color.